List DCL commands.

 The main purpose of DCL is security.

-There are two primary DCL commands that form the core of database security management: GRANT
+There are two primary DCL commands that form the core of database security management: GRANT and REVOKE.
+Some database systems, like SQL Server, also include a DENY command.

-command is used to give specific permissions or privileges to a user or a role.
+The GRANT command is used to give specific permissions or privileges to a user or a role.
 This allows the user to perform certain actions on database objects (like tables, views, or procedures).

 General Syntax: